Richie Palacios Preview, Player Props: Cardinals vs. Brewers

 Richie Palacios At The Plate

-- Palacios is batting .278 with four doubles, five home runs and five walks.
+- Palacios has five doubles, five home runs and five walks while batting .280.

-- Palacios has picked up a hit in 56.0% of his 25 games this year, with more than one hit in 20.0% of them.

-- In 16.0% of his games this year, he has hit a long ball, and 6.3% of his trips to the dish.

-- In 36.0% of his games this year, Palacios has tallied at least one RBI.
-In three of those games (12.0%) he recorded more than one RBI.
+- In 57.7% of his 26 games this season, Palacios has picked up at least one hit.
+He's also had five multi-hit games.

+- He has homered in four games this season (15.4%), leaving the park in 6.1% of his trips to the dish.

-- He has scored at least once five times this season (20.0%), including one multi-run game.
+- He has scored at least one run five times this year (19.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.